bitcoin-sv/merchantapi-reference/README.md

 mAPI requires access to Bitcoin SV node version 1.0.8 or newer.
 See [Managing nodes](#Managing-nodes) for details how to connect to a bitcoin node.

-For running in production, you should should use Docker.
+For running in production, you should use Docker.
 Docker images are created as part of the [build](#build-and-deploy).
 See [Deploying docker images](#Deploying-docker-images) for details how to run them.

-A SSL server certificate is required for installation.
+An SSL server certificate is required for installation.
 You can obtain the certificate from your IT support team.
-There are are also services that issue free SSL certificates such as letsencrypt.org.
+There are also services that issue free SSL certificates such as letsencrypt.org.
 The certificate must be issued for the host with fully qualified domain name.
 To use the server side certificate, you need to export it (including corresponding private key) it in PFX file format (*.pfx).

 For setting up development environment see [bellow](#setting-up-a-development-environment)